eladkap/pacman/README.md

 ### Technologies

-- P5.js (Open source)
+- p5.js (Open source)
 - Object Oriented Programming
-- Backtracking
+- Movement and collision physics

 ### More Features to Come

 - Ghosts AI - make ghosts be more wise in chasing pacman
+- Enhancing pacman capabilities
 - More maze levels

 ### Launch